Puppy Mills: How To Spot Them!

 Puppy Mills: Obvious Warning Signs!

-When you arrive at the breeders premises, take a look around you.
+When you arrive at the breeder's premises, look around you.
 There may be some obvious warning signs that you could be dealing with a puppy farmer, for example:

-• The breeder is offering many different breeds of puppies;
+• The breeder offers many different breeds of puppies.

-• The pups are crated, or kept elsewhere and brought to you one puppy at a time.
-You need to see all puppies together (even if most of them are ear-marked as sold) so that you can see them interact with each other.
+• The pups are crated or kept elsewhere and brought to you one puppy at a time.
+You need to see all puppies together (even if most of them are earmarked as sold) to allow you to watch them interact with each other.

-• The breeder doesn't ask you questions to assess your suitability as an owner for one of their puppies, indicating that money would seem to be the main issue.
+• The breeder doesn't ask you questions to assess your suitability as an owner for one of their puppies, indicating that money is the main issue.

-• Puppy farmers tend not to name their breeding bitches.
+• Puppy farmers tend not to name their breeding dogs.
 Warning bells should ring if the mother doesn't seem comfortable around her owner or doesn't seem to recognize her name.

-• Be cautious if the breeder recommends or is willing to let the puppy go to their new home before it's 8 weeks old.
-The breeder may well save money letting the pup go early, but its development will almost certainly suffer.
+• Be cautious if the breeder recommends or is willing to let the puppy go to their new home before it's eight weeks old.
+The breeder may save money by letting the pup go early, but its development will suffer.

-The same applies if they offer to deliver the puppy to your home.
-It's likely that they don't want you to see their premises.
+• The same applies if they offer to deliver the puppy to your home.
+They don't want you to see their premises.
 Ask yourself why?

-Although the pups may look healthy, you can't be certain where pet shop puppies have been bred, nor can you be certain of their pedigree.
+Although the puppies may look healthy, you can't be sure where pet shop puppies were bred and born, nor can you be sure of their pedigree.

-They're very often being sold on behalf of one or more puppy mills or they've been bred by inexperienced individuals who don't have the welfare of the puppies at heart; they only want to make money.
+Sometimes pet shop pups are bred by inexperienced individuals (back-yard breeders - not to be confused with hobby breeders) who don't have the welfare of the puppies at heart; they only want to make money.

 "The advertisement listing Cocker Spaniel puppies for sale may have been placed by a professional breeder, a puppy farmer, or a pet shop owner - the question is, how will you know which one you're replying to?"